CamielYang/UU-Talen-en-Compilers/Arrow/open-questions.md

 According to the documentation it is more efficient to use left-resursive parsing for Happy.

+In parser combinator however, it is essential not to have left recursive grammar.
+Otherwise the parser would infinitely call itself.

+In some cases we want to have left-associativity.
 If we want to do this in parser combinators we can use a combination of folds and flips to create right- or left-associativity.
+This way we can use ambiguous or right-recursive grammar transformed in one with left-associativity

 ```haskell
 chainl :: Parser s a → Parser s (a → a → a) → Parser s a